Manifestor-cc/usage-guide/docs/faq.md

 </details>

 <details>
-<summary>What are the Lua & Manifest files for?</summary>
+<summary>Can my Steam account get banned?</summary>

-They are files that contain game license data.
+No. The games you add with SteamTools are fully client-side, and are not visible to Steam servers.

 </details>

 <details>
-<summary>Can my Steam account get banned?</summary>
+<summary>Can I play multiplayer games?</summary>

-No. The games you add with SteamTools are fully client-side, and are not visible to Steam servers.
+Yes, but you need to install an online fix.
+[More info]([/beginners_guide/playing_multiplayer_games])

 </details>